 The journal survives and the future looks good

 While challenges always exist, it is something of a miracle for the tribal colleges to have kept their journal alive for 21 years.
 In the media world, the list of publications that fold far outnumbers those that survive.
 In the world of tribal colleges, however, miracles are commonplace.
-AIHEC has grown from 25 to 37 tribally controlled colleges and universities, now serving 30,000 students.
+AIHEC has grown from 25 to 38 tribally controlled colleges and universities, operating 77 campuses, and now serving 70,000 students and community members.
 The national media have begun to pay more attention to them, thanks largely to efforts of AIHEC and the American Indian College Fund, the colleges’ nonprofit fundraising arm.
 The journal, which has grown to 68 pages, has won several awards for design and general excellence.
 No longer published in the editor’s home, its readership is more than 10 times the size of the first issue.
 Advertising and the sale of back issues are now important sources of revenue.